Liceo de Cagayan University: Main Campus

 The main campus of Liceo de Cagayan University is situated beside the Cagayan de Oro River and La Castilla Museum in Barangay Kauswagan.
 It houses most of the university's colleges, such as the School of Business Management and Accountancy, College of Engineering, College of Law, College of Criminal Justice, as well as the College of Arts and Sciences.

-It is composed of eight buildings:
+It is composed of nine buildings: